 You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 This website contains a range of free resources for the creative industries, including materials that can be freely downloaded, copied, printed and re-distributed.
-These free resources can be offered as free downloads from your own creative industries website and/or given away as part of training workshop materials, conference documentation – or in any other way.
+These free resources can be offered as free downloads from your own website and/or given away as part of training workshop materials, conference documentation – or in any other way.
+The Creative Commons licence (see below) which means that anyone can copy, print and re-distribute them provided they are not changed or sold.
+[But if you would like to sell them or adapt these free resources, contact David Parrish’s office first.]

 T-Shirts and Suits: A Guide to the Business of Creativity (eBook in English)